carpentries-incubator/iot-novice/episodes/08-subscribe.md

 - What does one need to get the information published by sensors on the IoT?
 - What is meant by "topic" in terms of MQTT?
+- How can I save the published data to file?

 ::::::::::::::::::::::::::::::::::::::::::::::::